walkframe/covertable/README.md

 Creating a test case that satisfies all possible factors is often unrealistic and, more importantly, tedious.

-Save time with Covertable, a flexible pairwise tool that generates combinations covering two (or more) factors.
+Save time with CoverTable, a flexible pairwise tool that generates combinations covering two (or more) factors.

 ## Implementations

-Covertable is available in two implementations, with TypeScript as the primary focus and Python offered as a secondary option.
+CoverTable is available in two implementations, with TypeScript as the primary focus and Python offered as a secondary option.

 ### TypeScript